Saturday is sauna day.

 When every corner was neat and tidy, the rooms ventilated and smelling fresh, it was time for people to get clean too – from the outside as well as the inside.
-The sauna ritual purified both – the body and the soul.
+Sauna ritual purified both – the body and the soul.
 No work was done afterwards.

 It is difficult to tell where and when the sauna culture started.
 Internationally it is acknowledged that the sauna tradition was invented in Finland.
 Although I am an Estonian, I don’t mind to leave credits to the Finns.
 What difference does it really make?
 We share the same sauna culture with slightly different traditions with many other European countries.
 The main idea of the sauna is the same everywhere but each culture has its odd and sometimes weird additions that foreigners find hard to understand.